Fiction

 However, soon he was playing volleyball (thanks, Mom) with girls in bikinis. . . in California.
 Such a short time ago, he had been practicing scales in Ohio.
 Later he learned that when he climbed out of the water on a dock and took off his soaked shirt to wring it out, several girls fell in love with him.
 “Finally,” he thought.
 “Thank you, Jesus.”

-Prior to this, it hadn’t occurred to him that exercising might have been valuable for that too, but on the bus on the way back, a gorgeous blonde, who got on right after him, sat next to him.
+Prior to this, it had not occurred to him that exercising might have been valuable for that too, but on the bus on the way back a gorgeous blonde sat next to him as soon as he sat down.
 He came to this event hoping to connect with students who could jam with him afternoons on the tiny stage in the café, but this happened.
 Her name was Lil.
 He got her phone number.
 When he got off the bus, he stood still looking at it for a bit wondering what he was going to do with it.
 He couldn’t drive.
 She lived in the suburbs.
 And, oh yeah, he didn’t have a phone.

 Walking while holding the map, he quietly sang,